What is Optic Neuritis?

 - Multiple sclerosis – It is a disease that badly affects the myelin sheath.
 Myelin sheath is a covering of nerve fibers in the brain.
 Under this condition, the autoimmune system attacks the myelin sheath.

-How to diagnose Optic Neuritis?
+How To Diagnose Optic Neuritis?

 An ophthalmologist can perform some general eye tests-

-- Ophthalmoscopy – This examination is done for the optic disk.
+- Ophthalmoscopy – This examination is for the optic disk.
 The optic disk is a part through which the optic nerve enters the eye retina.
 If you are suffering from Optic Neuritis, then the optic disk swells.
 Here the doctor studies the back structure of the eye.

 - Pupillary light reaction test – To check how pupils react to bright light.
 If optic neuritis exists, then the person’s pupil won’t constrict.